apache/dolphinscheduler/docs/docs/en/guide/task/spark.md

 ## Notice

-JAVA and Scala are only used for identification, and there is no difference.
-If it is Spark developed by Python, there is no class for the main function.
-Others are the same.
-JAVA, Scala and Python do not have SQL scripts.
+JAVA and Scala are only used for identification, and there is no difference when you use the Spark task.
+If your application is developed by Python, you could just ignore the parameter **Main Class** in the form.
+Parameter **SQL scripts** is only for SQL type and could be ignored in JAVA, Scala and Python.

-If it is Spark developed by SQL, there is no main function, main package and main program parameters.
 SQL does not currently support cluster mode.